mathjax/MathJax-docs/server/components.rst

 .. note::

-   In MathJax v4, the speech generation is performed in web-workers (in the browser) or worker-threads (in node applicaitons), and once these are started, they will prevent the node application from ending if they are not shut down.
+   In MathJax v4, the speech generation is performed in web-workers (in the browser) or worker-threads (in node applications), and once these are started, they will prevent the node application from ending if they are not shut down.
 So v4 includes the :js:meth:`MathJax.done()` function that terminates the workers,